 Summary Higher doses of arginine may improve growth hormone production, but not when taken around exercise.

 An increase in insulin is associated with lower HGH levels.

 One study found that healthy people had 3–4 times higher HGH levels than those with diabetes, as well as impaired carb tolerance and insulin function (

 Along with directly affecting insulin levels, excess sugar intake is a key factor in weight gain and obesity, which also affect HGH levels.

 That said, the occasional sweet treat will not impact your HGH levels in the long term.

-Aim to achieve a balanced diet — since what you eat has a profound effect on your health, hormones and body composition.
+Aim to achieve a balanced diet, as what you eat has a profound effect on your health, hormones, and body composition.

 Summary Elevated insulin levels may reduce HGH production.
 Therefore, limit your intake of large amounts of sugar and refined carbs.

 Given that most meals cause a rise in insulin levels, some experts suggest avoiding food before bedtime (

 Keep in mind that insufficient research exists on this theory.